-Her new solo short film ‘Haute Flash’ (2017) depicts the hormonal changes of menopause as a transformation of energy into a new power.
+Her groundbreaking black & white infrared video work began in collaboration with Jacob Pander as they depicted the literal heat of sexual union firsthand in the cult short film THE OPERATION (1995), and later a live hospital birth in INCIDENT ENERGY (2013-15).
+Her solo short film HAUTE FLASH (2017) depicts the hormonal changes of menopause as a transformation of energy into a new power.
 The use of military-grade infrared imaging gear (surveillance cameras, binoculars and rifle scopes) is the means of digital image capture, but is also the surreal aesthetic itself; illustrating actual rapid heating & cooling temperature changes in people and objects.
 Unseen by the human eye, heat appears white and cold turns black, in real time with no special effects.
 Objects, landscapes and people have seemingly “negative film” qualities, possessing glowing transparency while maintaining surface reflections.

-Lucas makes digital photography collage and ceramic tiles using infrared video stills to explore philosophical issues about life, death and afterlife for an ongoing 'Bardo ∞ Project' on death and dying.
-‘As Above, So Below’ was made in response to the lack of gun control and recent rash of citizen mass shootings in the U.S.A.
-The 'Haute Flash' series of vitreous porcelain tiles with photo decals (11 x 14 x .50”) depict imagery from the video, made at an Arts/Industry Pottery factory residency at Kohler Co.
+Lucas also makes digital photography collage and ceramic tiles using infrared video stills to explore philosophical issues about life, death and afterlife in the ongoing series BARDO ∞ PROJECT.
+‘As Above, So Below’ was made in response to the lack of gun control and recent rash of citizen mass shootings in the U.S. and the 'Haute Flash Formation’ series of vitreous porcelain tiles with photo decals (10 x 13 x .5”) depict imagery from the video, made during an Arts/Industry Pottery factory residency at Kohler Co. factory.

 Marne’s essay “Incident Energy Project- An artist's Exploration of Thermal Imaging" from the proceedings of ‘Taboo - Transgression and Transcendence in Art and Science’ 2017, Ionian University.
 ISBN: 978-960-7260-60-4 can be read here.